Juan-Nathan/wvs-confidence-analysis/README.md

 ## Key Findings

 ### Romania-specific findings:
-- Confidence in religious institutions, government, and elections was best predicted by the participant attributes.
+- Confidence in **religious institutions**, **governments**, and **elections** was best predicted by the participant attributes.
-- These models had the highest adjusted R², indicating stronger fit and explanatory power.
+- These models had the **highest adjusted R²**, indicating stronger fit and explanatory power.

 ### Strong and consistent predictors across analyses:
 - `VPolitics` (political interest), `VReligion` (religiosity), and `TNeighbourhood` (trust in neighbors) were the most significant predictors across Romania, its peer cluster, and the pooled group of other countries.

 ### Effectiveness of clustering:
-- Regression models fitted to Romania produced performance and predictor patterns that more closely matched its peer group than all other countries combined.
+- Regression models fitted to Romania produced performance and predictor patterns that **more closely matched** its peer group than all other countries combined.
-- This confirms that the clustering approach was effective, enhancing the relevance and interpretability of the analysis by grouping countries with similar socio-economic and cultural contexts.
+- This confirms that the **clustering approach was effective**, enhancing the relevance and interpretability of the analysis by grouping countries with similar socio-economic and cultural contexts.

 ## How to Run